ena-infrastructure/specifications/ena-oauth2-profile.md

 The endpoints on server1 do not share the same access rules and should therefore be treated as two separate protected resources: `https://server1.example.com/api` and `https://server1.example.com/admin`.
 In contrast, the endpoints exposed by server2 have the same access rules and can therefore be represented by a single protected resource: `https://server2.example.com`.

-> Note: In the example below, access rules are illustrated using scope requirements only.
-In a real-world scenario, other types of rules—such as requirements for specific claims—may also apply.
+> Note: In the example below, access rules are illustrated solely through scope requirements.
+In a real-world scenario, additional rules—such as requiring a specific level of end-user authentication—may also apply.

 <a name="protected-resource-access-requirements-modelling"></a>
 ### 4.4.
 Protected Resource Access Requirements Modelling